What Is Motivational Interviewing?

 3. Readiness: Whether the change is an immediate priority

 Clients may not feel motivated enough to begin working toward change without addressing these three components.
-Assuming the client is ready, willing, and has the ability to change, a therapist can use MI to assist them in altering their thought patterns and behaviors.
+Assuming the client is ready, willing, and has the ability to change, a therapist can use MI to assist them in altering their thought patterns and health behaviors.
 This therapeutic process is rooted in the following evidence-based guiding principles, as outlined by the Royal Australian College of General Practitioners:

-3. Resist The Righting Reflex: Counselors may feel inclined to prescribe the "right path" for healthy change, but this can defeat the purpose of MI, as clients may resist change when therapists propose a strict plan of action.
+3. Resist the righting reflex: Counselors may feel inclined to prescribe the "right path" for healthy change, but this can defeat the purpose of MI, as clients may resist change when therapists propose a strict plan of action.
 A well-trained MI counselor may roll with resistance and emphasize a client's decision to make changes independently, using reflective phrases.

 If you're a client, your counselor might prompt you to explore your ideas about making change, discuss your personal history of change, and identify discrepancies between your current situation and where you'd like to be.